You are here: Home > Practice & professional support > Supporting your mental health

 Suicide and self-harm in health professionals

-Ahpra recently released findings from an Expert Advisory Group about identifying and minimising distress for practitioners involved in the regulatory process.
+Last year AHPRA released findings from an Expert Advisory Group about identifying and minimising distress for practitioners involved in the regulatory process.

 Sadly, it found that 16 health practitioners had taken their lives between January 2018 and December 2021 while involved in regulatory processes, and four practitioners had attempted suicide or had self-harmed.

-To raise awareness of mental health issues and to raise funds for Lifeline’s suicide prevention hotline, Optometry Australia Staff joined the Push Up Challenge to complete 3,144 push-ups during the month of June 2023.
+To raise awareness of mental health issues and funds for Lifeline’s suicide prevention hotline, Optometry Australia staff have also joined the Push Up Challenge to complete 3,249 push-ups during the month of June 2024.
+Why 3,249 push-ups?
+Sadly, this is the number of Australians who lost their lives to suicide in 2022.

 Please reach out for help